Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: Introduction

 A somewhat less spectacular but closely related issue is the dispute over the most general formula of the second law of dynamics.
-It is claimed that the simple product form of this law known from the school $\mathbf{F}=m\mathbf{a}$ (or $\mathbf{F}=M\mathbf{A}$) is less general than the form with derivative of momentum respect to time (rate form $\mathbf{F}=d\mathbf{p}/dt$).
+It is claimed that the simple product form of this law known from the school, i.e. $\mathbf{F}=m\mathbf{a}$ (or $\mathbf{F}=M\mathbf{A}$), is less general than the form with derivative of momentum with respect to time (rate form $\mathbf{F}=d\mathbf{p}/dt$).
 Is this really true?
-To answer this question should be analyzed the mass variable in the Newton and SR mechanics.
-In the case of SR, the difficulty is at least double, because should be considered a variable rest mass $m(t)$, which further complicates the variability of the relativistic mass or other mass $M(t,\mathbf{v})$.
+It turns out that in a sense no, and this negative answer enables for an unambiguous definition of the inertial mass.
+To justify a negative answer to this question, it is necessary to analyze the variable mass in the Newton and SR mechanics.
+In the case of SR, the difficulty is at least doubled, because a variable rest mass $m(t)$ should be considered, which further complicates the variability of the relativistic mass or other mass $M(t,\mathbf{v})$.
 Furthermore, it is not clear what the simple product form of the ordinary motion equation in SR is ($\mathbf{F} \neq m\mathbf{a}$ and $M=?$ , $\mathbf{A}=?$).
-What is more, the full general relativistic equation of motion with variable rest mass is not known yet (for $\mathbf{F} \not\,\parallel \mathbf{v}$).
+What is more, the full general relativistic equation of motion with variable rest mass is not known yet (for $\mathbf{u} \not\,\parallel \mathbf{v}$ or $\mathbf{F}_{ext} \neq 0$).